What Makes a Location an Acceptable Placement For a Section?

 - First it looks at the location search results to know the locations it is allowed to assign.

-- For each section included in the run, it identifies its primary organization and the organization's partition preferences.
-It then narrows the location search results to just the subset of locations that match one of the partitions in that organization's four partition preference groups.
+- Next, it identifies its primary organization and the organization's partition preferences for each section included in the run and narrows the location search results to just the subset of locations that match one of the partitions in that organization's four partition preference groups.

-- It further narrows the locations based on feature requirements and capacities.
+- Then, it further narrows the locations based on feature requirements and capacities.

 - Finally, it eliminates any locations that have conflicts with any of the section dates, either because of preassignments, blackouts, or location closures.